The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!

-The spring cycling holiday is a well-maintained tradition in cycling.
-Getting some sunny miles in before the British summer kicks off is a great way of building fitness and awakening some excitement for the months ahead as well as building relationships with club and team-mates.
+The spring cycling holiday - or training camp (just, make sure you're clear with all involved which one this is!) - is a well-maintained tradition in cycling.
+Getting some sunny miles in before the summer kicks off is a great way of building fitness and awakening some excitement for the months ahead as well as building relationships with club and teammates.

 The European roads often boast a glass-like smoothness and as a result the miles seem to whizz by – even when there are some pretty substantial climbs along the way.